dahaca/Re-siz-able/README.md

 **`minHeight`** – the minimum height in pixels; the default is `100`.

 **`maxHeight`** – the maximum height in pixels; the default is `1000`.

+**`margin`** – The page margin for defining the maximum possible width of a resizable element if its width is larger that the screen width.
+Useful for having a responsive, mobile-friendly component with minimum setup; the default is `32`.

 **`preserveRatio`** – If `true` the dimension ratio of the wrapped component is preserved when resizing; the default is `false`.
 Works only with bi-directional handles.